Kenneth Lam 林嘉仁

 Kenneth was born and brought up in Hong Kong.
 He read law in both England and Hong Kong, and served his pupillage with Mr Jason Pow SC, Mr Paul Lam SC, Mr Lawrence Lok SC, and Mr Alexander King SC.
 He is capable of conducting civil and criminal proceedings in English, and in Chinese.

 Kenneth has been in continuous and active private practice since 2004, in the course of which he accumulated extensive hands-on experience dealing with a wide range of pre-action court applications, interlocutory applications, trials and appeals, in both civil and criminal matters.
 He has also acted as an advocate in various kinds of statutory tribunals, arbitration proceedings, and mediation meetings.
-When he is not acting as an advocate he accepts appointments in other roles, such as sitting as a mediator or an arbitrator (whether ad hoc or institutional) in private disputes, or as an adjudicator for the Registration of Persons Tribunal.
-In his capacity as an adjudicator for the Registration of Persons Tribunal he has co-written and delivered a large number of reasoned judgments (in both English and Chinese) on right of abode issues, all of which have never been successfully challenged.
+When he is not acting as an advocate he accepts appointments in other roles, such as sitting as a mediator or an arbitrator (whether ad hoc or institutional) in private disputes.
+He accepted many such appointments throughout the years.

 Some of Kenneth’s cases are international in nature and he travels extensively.
 In addition to working very closely with local lawyers, Kenneth also works very closely with international lawyers practising in the British Virgin Islands (BVI), Mainland China, Israel, Japan, Korea, Macau SAR, the UK and the US.
-For one matter he flew to the BVI and worked there for 2 weeks.
+For one matter he flew to the BVI 5 times.
+During his last visit to the BVI, he worked there for 18 days.

 Kenneth sat as a Deputy District Judge in March 2018 and April 2019.
 He also sat as a High Court Master in December 2018 and November 2019.
-He has been appointed Chairman of the Appeal Tribunal (Buildings Ordinance) for a period of 3 years starting on 1 December 2018.
+He has been re-appointed Chairman of the Appeal Tribunal (Buildings Ordinance) for a further period of 3 years starting on 1 December 2021.
+He is recognized as a Leading Junior of the Hong Kong Bar by Legal 500 (Asia Pacific, 2022 & 2023).

 - Deng Minghui v Chau Shuk Ling 1 HKLRD 905 (Court of Appeal) (Service of Process)